 - Circulated several documents presenting the competences of RDAs;

 - Circulated a directory of its members.
 That document contains standard information on the agencies? intervention areas;

 - Tested a benchmarking model of the regional competitiveness.

-EURADA is self-financed through the membership fees perceived (2200 EUR per year).
+EURADA is self-financed through the membership fees perceived.
 In 2000, some 150 development agencies active in 20 different countries have contributed to cofinancing EURADA.

 Starting May 2017, North-East RDA is a member of the Eurada Steering Committee for the period 2017-2020.

 22.06.2018 - North-East RDA awarded for Rubik Hub at EURADA Awards 2018